 Bringing metal roll forming processes into your plant is a complex investment.
 It’s more than just buying a machine that you turn on and off whenever you need it.
 There are additional costs and risks you won't understand unless you run a full-blown roll forming factory.

-What Is U channel trim?
+What Is U channel edge trim?

-U channel trim is a tall, skinny metal formed product.
+First off, a U channel is a tall, skinny, metal formed product.
 Deeper channels (a little deeper and more narrow than what you see above) can only be achieved through roll forming.
 Other forming methods can reach into the U shape as well as they can with standard[...]